————————————————————————

 Are You Ready for the Coastal Ridge Challenge?

-- Only the first 50 runners are able to register so sign up now.
+- Only the first 50 runners are able to register so sign up on June 1st.
+Link will be activated at that time.

-- We welcome all runners and hikers who can safely complete the route in 5 hours or less
+- We welcome all runners and hikers age 17 and over who can safely complete the route in 5 hours or less

-- Get your ticket here! $50 entry fee includes a custom race bib and medal (NEW!)
+- Get your ticket – $60 entry fee (nonrefundable) includes a custom race bib and medal.

 CRC Route and Details